 The Jeannie Ferris Cancer Australia Recognition Award is named in honour of the late Jeannie Ferris, Senator for South Australia, who was passionately committed to raising awareness about gynaecological cancers.
 Senator Ferris was diagnosed with ovarian cancer in October 2005 and passed away in April 2007.

 The Award recognises outstanding contribution to improving outcomes for women with gynaecological cancers by people in two categories:

-Those with personal experience of gynaecological cancer, as a woman with a diagnosis of gynaecological cancer; a community or family member; or carers who have been directly involved in the support and care of a woman with gynaecological cancer; and
+Category 1 - Members of the community: those with personal experience of gynaecological cancer, as a woman with a diagnosis of gynaecological cancer; a community or family member; or carers who have been directly involved in the support and care of a woman with gynaecological cancer;

 Previous Award recipients

 Category 1: Ms Paula Benson